Last updated on February 16, 2023

 What If an Attacking Double Strike Creature Kills the Blocker with First Strike Damage?

-If your double strike creature deals enough damage to the blocker to kill it during the first strike step, then the regular damage is never applied to anything.
+If your double strike creature deals enough damage to the blocker to kill it during the first strike step, then the regular damage vanishes.
 It’s similar to blocking with a creature and then sacrificing it before the damage step.
-The creature is blocked but the target that the damage would’ve applied to no longer exists, so it’s never dealt.

 Does Extra Damage Carry Over to a Player?